- Cancer Information

 - Working while caring

 It’s important to look after yourself.
 While you are busy looking after someone, you may downplay your own needs.
 You may feel as though your career, interests and health are no longer important or have to take second priority for a period of time.

 It’s okay to acknowledge that you are not feeling well, without comparing it to how the person with cancer is feeling.
 Think about what you are comfortable helping with, the level of workload you can manage, and what your own needs are.
 You are allowed to say no.

 If caring becomes too much

-You might find providing care too difficult, particularly if the person you’re caring for insists you do all the caring rather than involving others.
-It may be that the physical demands are becoming too much, particularly if you are older or have your own health issues.
-You could also find the role is taking an emotional toll.
+You might find providing care challenging.
+It may be that the physical demands are becoming too much, especially if you are older, have your own health issues, or are caring for other people.

 Perhaps you know you need support but don’t want to disappoint the person you’re caring for.
-Try talking to your GP or the social worker at the treatment centre, or calling Cancer Council 13 11 20.
+Learn ways to get practical help and support.